Aretha Franklin: The 'Fresh Air' Interview

 Now, you were playing a lot of clubs during those early years, and a lot of those clubs were jazz clubs.
 And the people who you shared a bill with included John Coltrane and Charles Mingus.
 Was this a new kind of music for you?

 Not exactly a new kind of music.
 As a very small girl, I listened to Charlie Parker and loved him.
 And Max Roach and people like that.
 I had not been in the jazz environment having been brought up in the church.
-But once I got to New York and I was signed to perform at The Village Gate and The Vanguard and clubs like that and these.
+But once I got to New York ...
+I was signed to perform at The Village Gate and The Vanguard and clubs like that and these.
 The Vanguard was one of the most elite, if not the most elite, jazz club out there.

 What was different about the jazz environment?
 What were some of the things you hadn't been exposed to before?